MaelBriantin/react-symfony-starter/README.md

     - install the Node dependencies using `pnpm`
     - run the Caddy server via Docker

->   **NOTE:** All environment variables are automatically generated when you run the `task dev:setup` command.
-But, if you want custom values, you can can generate a new `.env` file with the command `task env:generate:dev` first, change the values in the `.env` file, and then run the `task dev:setup` after that.
-Some task commands are also available to help you with the creation of a custom `.env` file like `task env:generate:app-secret`, `task env:generate:jwt`, `task env:generate:db-url` (specific documentation will be added later).

 3. Access the application:
    - Symfony backend: [http://api.localhost](http://api.localhost)
    - React frontend: [http://localhost](http://localhost)

+### Customizing the Environment

+All environment variables are automatically generated when you run the `task dev:setup` command.
+But, if you want custom values, you can can generate a new `.env` file with the command `task env:generate:dev` first, change the values in the `.env` file, and then run the `task dev:setup` after that.

+Some task commands are also available to help you with the creation of a custom `.env` file.
+- `task env:generate:app-secret`:
+  Generates a new `APP_SECRET` value in the `.env` file.
+- `task env:generate:jwt`:
+  Generates a new JWT passphrase, public key, and private key in the `.env` file.
+- `task env:generate:db-url`:
+  Generates a new `DATABASE_URL` value in the `.env` file based on the current `MYSQL_DATABASE` and `MYSQL_USER` values.

 ## API Documentation